thaustein/laxar/docs/manuals/widgets_and_activities.md

 * `spec/cart_widget_spec.js`

-  This is the actual jasmine spec test.
+  This is the actual [jasmine](http://jasmine.github.io/1.3/introduction.html) spec test.
-  The test harness (providing a simulated LaxarJS event bus) is already prepared.
+  The test harness (providing a simulated LaxarJS event bus) has already been prepared for you.

 ### Implementing a Controller

-To write the controller for our widget, we'll need to implement some business logic.
+To write the controller for your widget, you'll need to implement some business logic.
-For our very simple shopping cart this means
+For a very simple shopping cart this means

 * summing the contents of the cart